-It starts with “Treat You Better,” a softer record about looking for a second chance in a relationship.
-It picks up slightly with “Eyes,” another record about longing for someone, as Lindqvist says “I see myself in your eyes, I see you in everything.”
-Sonically, it relies on more drums and deep bass stabs that are found more throughout this record.
+Solace starts with “Treat You Better,” a softer record about looking for a second chance in a relationship.
+The LP picks up slightly with “Eyes,” another record about longing for someone, as Lindqvist says “I see myself in your eyes, I see you in everything.”
+Sonically, it relies on more drums and deep bass stabs that are found throughout this record.

-Sonically, the albums have managed to bridge a gap between summery house music and a darker, more melodic style of electronic music and Solace still keeps that same ethos, but leans towards more of the darker, dancefloor vibe.
+Sonically, the albums have managed to bridge a gap between summery house music and a darker, more melodic style of electronic music.
+Solace leans towards more of the darker, dancefloor vibe.
 The productions are more complex with more emphasis and care taken towards drums and bass, potentially a byproduct of their years of touring and seeing how certain drops work on crowds.